Is Black Still a Trendy Hardware Finish for 2025?

 And again, don’t get me started on gold and chrome; this is a trend I NEVER understood, not in the 90s and not now (as it’s somehow been resurrected – SACRILEGE!).

-HOWEVER, If you really want black fixtures in a bathroom and are WORRIED about trends, consider black for your smallest bathroom – ideally a powder room, as it has the least fixtures (same goes for gold).
+However, if you really want black fixtures in a bathroom and are worried about trends, consider black for your smallest bathroom—ideally a powder room, as it has the fewest fixtures (the same goes for gold).

 Benjamin Moore Super White, small bathroom or powder room, white silestone calacatta quartz, black round mirro and faucet.
 Shiplap.
 Kylie M Interiors Edesign